marcopennekamp/lore/spec/04-types.md

 ###### Abstractness

-A function type is **never abstract** as at least one function will always be definable for any input/output type combination.
+A function type is **never abstract** as at least one function will always be definable for any input/output type combination, such as a function ignoring the input and returning an arbitrary constant.

 ###### Examples